-When I heard Laura Trice explain how she was really bad at giving praise, that she really wanted to do it but found it hard, I knew that this was a talk I really had to listen to.
-I am really bad at praising and thanking people.
+When I heard Laura Trice explain how she was bad at giving praise, that she really wanted to do it but found it hard; I knew that this was a talk I had to listen to.
+I am shockingly bad at praising and thanking people.
 I feel very uncomfortable and self-conscious doing it, and I always feel that it sounds stilted and forced.
-But rest assured any of you that I have ever actually thanked, it is always genuine – it is so uncomfortable for me that I wouldn't even attempt to fake it!
+But rest assured any of you that I have ever actually thanked, it is always genuine – it is so uncomfortable for me that I wouldn’t even attempt to fake it!

-This is one thing about myself I've never really understood because I am a people pleaser and it’s not like thanking or praising someone makes me vulnerable – but I'm still really bad at it.
+This is one thing about myself I’ve never understood because I am a people pleaser and it’s not like thanking or praising someone makes me vulnerable – but I’m still crap at it.

 Activity 2 addresses some of these issues as it is 30 days of thanks, praise and mindfulness.
 What that means is the application of three talks into my day to day life.

 - Mark Bezos: a life lesson from a volunteer firefighter – from which I am taking the lesson that every day offers us the opportunity to affect someone’s life.
 So this will be a mindfulness thing where each day I have to think about something simple that might positively affect someone around me.

 - Karen Armstrong: Let’s revive the Golden Rule – ignoring some of the more in depth “compassion” elements of the talk for the moment, and totally ignoring the religious aspect of it (I’ll talk about that later) I will try to apply the “do unto others…” rule into my everyday life.
 Again this is a mindfulness thing, but as Karen explains the other way of expressing the Golden Rule is in the positive “Always treat all others as you’d like to be treated yourself”, which I am taking to be more proactive – involving praise, thanks and possibly doing positive things for people.